IBM/cp4ba-rapid-deployment/cp4ba-21-0-1/03createVMForLDAP.md

    GLPRDB107I The suffix entry DC=EXAMPLE,DC=COM has been created.
    GLPL2D003I ldif2db: 100 entries have been processed.
    GLPRDB002W ldif2db: 200 entries have been successfully added out of 200 attempted.
-   [root@tech-jam-xxxx install]# /opt/ibm/ldap/V6.4/sbin/ldif2db -i /root/install/predefined.ldif -I ldap1
+   [root@ldap-tech-jam-xxxx install]# /opt/ibm/ldap/V6.4/sbin/ldif2db -i /root/install/predefined.ldif -I ldap1
    GLPCTL113I Largest core file size creation limit for the process (in bytes): '0'(Soft limit) and '-1'(Hard limit).
    GLPCTL119I Maximum Data Segment(Kbytes) soft ulimit for the process is -1 and the prescribed minimum is 262144.
    GLPCTL119I Maximum File Size(512 bytes block) soft ulimit for the process is -1 and the prescribed minimum is 2097152.